 When Your Child Has a Nosebleed

 In some cases, your child might need immediate emergency care for a nosebleed.
-Take him to an ER if:
+Take them to an ER if:

-- He’s bleeding heavily and/or they feel dizzy or weak.
+- They’re bleeding heavily and/or they feel dizzy or weak.

 - It happened because of a fall or an injury.

-- The bleeding won’t stop, even after two attempts to put pressure on his nose for 10 minutes at a time.
+- The bleeding won’t stop, even after two attempts to put pressure on their nose for 10 minutes at a time.

-Regardless of your child’s age, you should take him to the doctor if:
+Regardless of your child’s age, you should take them to the doctor if:

-- The bleeding’s caused by something he inserted into his nose.
+- The bleeding’s caused by something they inserted into their nose.

-- He bleeds heavily even when he has minor injuries.
+- They bleed heavily even when they have minor injuries.

-- He bleeds from other areas of his body, like his gums.
+- They bleed from other areas of their body, like their gums.

-- The nosebleed(s) happened shortly after he started a new medication.
+- The nosebleed(s) happened shortly after they started a new medication.